jcsargis00/MechaCar_Statistical_Analysis-/README.md

 ![t-test3](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/ttestlot3.PNG)
 #
 ### Summary
-For each individual lot, Lot 1 had a p-value of 1 and Lot 2 had a p-value of 0.60, both statistically similar which means we cannot reject the null hypothesis.
-For Lot 3, the sample mean is 1496.14 with a p-Value of 0.04, lower than the significance level of 0.05 which indicates that the sample mean and the presumed population mean are not statistically different.
+For each individual lot, Lot 1 had a p-value of 1 and Lot 2 had a p-value of 0.6072, both statistically similar which means we cannot reject the null hypothesis.
+For Lot 3, the sample mean is 1496.14 with a p-Value of 0.04168, lower than the significance level of 0.05, which indicates that the sample mean and the presumed population mean are not statistically different.

 ## Study Design: Statistical Study Comparing MechaCar vs. Competition

-* What metric or metrics are you going to test?
-* What is the null hypothesis or alternative hypothesis?
-* What statistical test would you use to test the hypothesis?
-And why?
-* What data is needed to run the statistical test?
+In order to compare MechaCar pricing compared to vehicles from other manufacturers, additional metrics could be added to test the null hypothesis and the alternative hypothesis.
+### Data to be collected
+Data would be collected on MechaCar and its comparable models from the last 2 years.
+Data about additional features would be be incorporated and tested as metrics.
+### Metrics to be tested
+Selling Price (independent variable), Engine Type: Gasoline, Electric, or Hybrid (independent variable), Average Maintenance Cost of Ownership (independent variable), Average Insurance Cost, MPG, Creature comforts ratings (iPod, cup holders, GPS)
+### Hypotheses: Null and Alternative
+Null Hypothesis: MechaCar is priced correctly based on its performance across multiple metrics compared to similar cars Alternative Hypothesis: MechCar is not priced correctly based on its performance across multiple metrics compared to similar cars
+### Statistical Test to be used
+Multiple linear regression tests would be used to find the variables with the highest correlation with the selling price, and which combination of variables has the best impact on price.